Was Your VA Home Loan Declined? Don’t Take No For An Answer

 In any case, VA loans offer a lot of flexibility and options.
 Just because you are unable to get an automated underwriting approval doesn’t mean you are not eligible for a VA guaranteed loan.

-Manual Underwriting is the Answer
+Manual Underwriting Might Be The Answer

 Manual underwriting is a different story.
 Manual underwriting means that a VA home loan underwriter has to physically calculate debt to income ratios, qualifying disposable income requirements, past rental payment history to name a few.